Montague Modlyn: Early life

 Modlyn was born in Lambeth, the son of a Jewish tailor, and left school at 14.
 His family owned two clothes shops and a market stall in Lower Marsh, Waterloo.
 Modlyn worked as a proofreader's assistant for the Daily Mail and then wrote for the South London Press and the Evening Standard.
-He then worked as a hairdresser before joining the family business.
+He worked as a hairdresser before joining the family business.

 Career

-During the second world war he served in the RAF.
-In 1942, on leave from the RAF, he first broadcast Down Lambeth Way, a talks programme for Forces radio.
+During the Second World War he served in the RAF.
+In 1942, while on leave, he first broadcast Down Lambeth Way, a talk programme for Forces radio.
 After the war, Modlyn submitted a string of programme ideas to the BBC, without success.

-In 1949 he was elected as a Labour councillor to the Metropolitan Borough of Lambeth in the Prince's ward, and again in 1953 to the Bishop's ward and finally to the Marsh ward in 1956.
+In 1949 he was elected as a Labour councillor in the Metropolitan Borough of Lambeth for the Prince's Ward, and again in 1953 for the Bishop's Ward, and finally for the Marsh Ward in 1956.

 In 1964, Modlyn was an outside broadcaster for the Jack de Manio early morning radio programme Today.
-In the late 1960s he did pilot shows for Tyne Tees TV, including a Christmas Special.
+In the late 1960s he took part in pilot shows for Tyne Tees TV, including a Christmas Special.
 He presented The World of Monty Modlyn for Tyne Tees and in 1969 he moved to Thames Television as a reporter on Eamonn Andrews' evening magazine programme Today.

 Modlyn cultivated an East End working-class image, together with an apparent lack of respect for the rich and famous.
-His classic interview in this vein was with Ugandan dictator Idi Amin Dada, whom he asked how many people he had murdered.
-Amin responded "You very cheeky man!"
+One interview in this vein was with Ugandan dictator Idi Amin Dada, who was asked directly how many he had murdered.
+Amin responded: "You very cheeky man!"

 Modlyn was delighted by that, and adopted a theme song: